-Financial institutions have always embarked on periodic campaign that you should disregard any email instructing you to update your account by supplying your details.
+Financial institutions have always embarked on periodic campaigns that you should disregard any email instructing you to update your account by supplying your details.

 Another strategy to get people scammed is through BVN.
 The CBN has always engaged in sensitizing bank customers on the need to be vigilant and disregard unsolicited emails and text messages asking you to supply your information, in order to get your account re-activated or from getting suspended.

-Another danger you also need to watch out for is ATM skimming and how ATM skimmers operate.
+Another danger you need to watch out for is ATM skimming and how ATM skimmers operate.

 What is ATM skimming all about?

-ATM skimming is an identity theft for prepaid, debit and credit cards.
-This is when criminals place a hidden electronic device on the face of the ATM machine card slot to capture information of the card and records the pin when it is inserted unknown to the card owner.
+ATM skimming is identity theft for prepaid, debit, and credit cards.
+This is when criminals place a hidden electronic device on the face of the ATM machine card slot to capture information of the card and record the pin when it is inserted unknown to the card owner.